LeonardoFRNG/LeonardoFRNG/README.md

 -->
 # Hello World!👋

 I'm Leo, I'm a coder at riwi and I'm currently learning english and software development.
-I'm passionate about learning full stack development, new technologies, and robotics.
+I'm passionate about learning full stack software development, new technologies, and robotics.

 ## My top programming languages are 🔭: